proteusvacuum/proteusvacuum.github.io/_posts/2019-07-03-ride-report-MTL-StCalixte-ValDavid-MTL.md

 I finally made it to Val-David and found the house that Derek and Diane were renting which is at the end of a beautiful cul-de-sac with a view of only hills and trees from the back deck.

-Derek plied my with delicious carbs, the best tasting apple juice ever and some more carbs.
+Derek plied me with delicious carbs, the best tasting apple juice ever and some more carbs.
 I played with Cassia and Leora for a bit.
 Derek did a bad thing and told me he could drive me back to Montreal the next day if I wanted...
 It sounded pretty tempting at that point, but I declined, I was a sweaty smelly mess and I kind of wanted to stay that way.

 We got the girls ready to go riding and stuck Leora in the trailer.
 That's when I discovered that my saddle was almost no longer attached to my bike.
 Aha!
 So that's where the squeaking had been coming from all that time.
 I tighened it back up, but my seat post has probably the worst saddle attachment I've ever seen, and it makes it impossible to make the saddle sit straight.
 I did my best.